Erik Friedlander

-Erik Friedlander is an American cellist and composer based in New York City.
+Erik Friedlander (born July 1, 1960) is an American cellist and composer based in New York City.

 A veteran of New York City's experimental downtown scene, Friedlander has worked in many contexts, but is perhaps best known for his frequent collaborations with saxophonist John Zorn.

 Friedlander grew up in a home filled with art and music: his father is photographer Lee Friedlander, noted for the cover photographs he took for Atlantic Records.
+He is of Jewish descent from his father and of Finnish descent through his paternal grandmother.
 His father's fondness for R&B and jazz helped shape Friedlander's taste in music.
 He graduated from Columbia University in 1982.

 Friedlander started playing guitar at age six and added cello two years later.
-Apart from his work with Zorn, Friedlander has worked with Laurie Anderson, Courtney Love and Alanis Morissette, and is a member of the jazz/fusion quartet Topaz.
+Apart from his work with Zorn, Friedlander has worked with Laurie Anderson, Courtney Love, the Mountain Goats, and Alanis Morissette, and is a member of the jazz/fusion quartet Topaz.

 He created the original music for the historical documentary Kingdom of David: The Saga of the Israelites.